ZimCodes/Zeiver/README.md

 ***-c,--cuts***

-Ignores a specified number of directories from the remote URL of a downloaded file from being created. *_Only available when downloading.
+Ignores a specified number of remote directories from being created.
+*_Only available when downloading.
 Default: `0`_

 Ex: URL: `example.org/pub/xempcs/other/pics`